RookTKO/RookTKO/README.md

 ## ✨ About myself ✨

 I have two birds 🐦, two sneks 🐍, and two pupperinos 🐕.
-I love UI, web design and game design.
+I love UI, web design and development, as well as game design and development.

-- 🎖️ I'm a veteran.
+- 🎖️ I'm a veteran, 2 years XVIII, 4 1SFG, 8 years total, math is hard.
 - 🖥️ Software Engineer at Microsoft.
 - :video_game: Founder of RookTKO LLC, a independent video game company.
 - 🏫 Full-stack web development instructor at Nucamp.